-Reality TV star and daughter of Lionel Richie, Nicole Richie, began doing cocaine at the age of 18.
+Reality TV star and daughter of Lionel Richie, Nicole Richie’s cocaine use started at the age of 18.
 She believes that growing up privileged led her to a life of drug-taking as nothing excited her anymore.

 As well as being an addict, Richie also suffered from an eating disorder.
 Although she went to rehab and received treatment, she soon relapsed.